-5 Investigation of a complaint
+6 Investigation of a complaint

-- 5.1 The Institute may proceed with the disciplinary process, notwithstanding the complainant's withdrawal from the process. - 5.2 If the case manager determines that a complaint is suitable for investigation, or a chair requests that a matter be referred to the appropriate Conduct Committee, the case manager shall prepare the complaint for Committee investigation. - 5.3 The case manager shall: - (a) disclose the initial written complaint and supporting documentation to the respondent; - (b) invite further evidence and submissions from the complainant; - (c) allow the respondent sufficient opportunity to provide evidence and submissions in response to the complaint, submissions and evidence provided by the complainant; and - (d) furnish the respondent with a copy of the papers to be considered by the appropriate Conduct Committee. - 5.4 The Investigations Committee or the Regulatory Committee as appropriate ("the Committee") shall investigate a complaint against a respondent, and determine whether the respondent is liable to disciplinary action. - 5.5 The appropriate Committee will be the Investigations Committee, unless the investigation only concerns one or more complaints submitted by the Institute as a result of its own enquiry or information alleging liability to disciplinary action arising from Bye-laws 11.2 (c) and 11.2 (d), in which case the appropriate Committee will be the Regulatory Committee. - 5.6 In reaching its decision, the Committee will receive evidence and submissions referred to it, comprising: - (a) the initial written complaint and supporting documentation as disclosed to the respondent by the case manager; - (b) any further evidence and submissions procured by the case manager and disclosed to the respondent; and - (c) any further evidence and submissions provided by the respondent, prior to the Committee's consideration of the complaint. - 5.7 The Committee shall meet in private, except that relevant staff of the Institute shall attend and, where necessary to support the Institute's disciplinary processes, individuals approved by the Institute will be permitted to observe a Committee meeting. - 5.8 If the Committee determines that there is insufficient evidence that the respondent is liable to disciplinary action, the Committee shall dismiss the complaint, and the Institute shall notify the respondent of the Committee's decision within 10 working days of its decision.
-No further action shall be taken.
+- 6.1 The Institute may proceed with the disciplinary process, notwithstanding the complainant's withdrawal from the process. - 6.2 A complaint will be investigated if, in the opinion of the case manager, it might give rise to liability to disciplinary action as defined in the Bye-laws. - 6.3 If a complainant believes that they have a claim in law against a member, student, affiliate, member firm or contracted firm, the complainant should seek independent legal advice. - 6.4 There is no provision in the Bye-laws or Disciplinary Regulations to order compensation to the complainant or an interested person. - 6.5 If the case manager determines that a complaint is suitable for investigation, or a chair requests that a matter be referred to the appropriate Conduct Committee, the case manager shall refer the complaint to the appropriate Conduct Committee for their investigation in accordance with Regulation 6.6. - 6.6 The case manager shall: - (a) disclose the initial written complaint and supporting documentation to the respondent; - (b) invite further evidence and submissions from the complainant; - (c) allow the respondent sufficient opportunity to provide evidence and submissions in response to the complaint and an opportunity to respond to the submissions and evidence provided by the complainant; and - (d) furnish the respondent with a copy of the papers to be considered by the appropriate Conduct Committee. - 6.7 The Investigations Committee or the Regulatory Committee as appropriate ("the Committee") shall investigate a complaint against a respondent and determine whether the respondent is liable to disciplinary action. - 6.8 The appropriate Committee will be the Investigations Committee, unless the investigation only concerns one or more complaints submitted by the Institute as a result of its own enquiry or information alleging liability to disciplinary action arising from Bye-laws 11.2 (c) and 11.2 (d), in which case the appropriate Committee will be the Regulatory Committee.

+- 6.9 In reaching its decision, the Committee will receive evidence and submissions referred to it by the case manager, comprising: - (a) the initial written complaint and supporting documentation as disclosed to the respondent by the case manager; - (b) any further evidence and submissions procured by the case manager and disclosed to the respondent; and - (c) any further evidence and submissions provided by the respondent, prior to the Committee's consideration of the complaint. - 6.10 The Committee shall meet in private, except that relevant staff of the Institute shall attend and, where necessary to support the Institute's disciplinary processes, individuals approved by the Institute will be permitted to observe a Committee meeting. - 6.11 If the Committee determines that there is insufficient evidence that the respondent is liable to disciplinary action, the Committee shall dismiss the complaint, and the Institute shall notify the respondent and complainant of the Committee's decision within 10 working days of its decision.
+No further action shall be taken. - 6.12 If the complaint is dismissed, there is no right of appeal by the Complainant in such circumstances.

-6 Consent orders
+7 Consent orders

-- 6.1 Where the Investigations Committee or the Regulatory Committee as appropriate determines that there is sufficient evidence that the respondent is liable to disciplinary action, and that: - (a) the conduct of the respondent does not warrant an order or sanction other than those available to the Committee and - (b) a referral to the Disciplinary Committee is not in the public interest, the Committee may propose, by way of a consent order, one or more of the following:
+- 7.1 Where the Investigations Committee or the Regulatory Committee as appropriate determines that there is sufficient evidence that the respondent is liable to disciplinary action, and that: - (a) the conduct of the respondent does not warrant an order or sanction other than those available to the Committee and - (b) a referral to the Disciplinary Committee is not in the public interest, the Committee may propose, by way of a consent order, one or more of the following: